saikarthik2710/student-grade-tracker-/README.md

-# student-grade-tracker-
+# Student_Grade_Tracker
-A Java-based application to record, calculate, and manage student grades efficiently.
-This project allows users to input marks, calculate averages, assign grades, and display performance summaries in a structured format.
+A Student Grade Tracker in Java allows teachers to input and analyze student grades.
+It calculates average, highest, and lowest scores, and generates transcripts.
+The program uses object-oriented principles, with classes for students, courses, and grades, ensuring efficient data management and user-friendly interaction.